 Who Is Linda Hamilton’s Dr. Kay on Stranger Things 5?

 In Stranger Things 5, Linda Hamilton’s Dr. Kay has come to Hawkins to ostensibly study the Upside Down, Eleven, and others like her.
 Although she is a scientist, she is also a feared and fearsome military commander.
 (A.K.A. she can shoot a gun.)
-We see Dr. Kay as a Machiavellian character on Stranger Things, she wants to save people and stop the Upside Down, she just doesnt care what it takes to do it.
-Linda Hamilton’s Dr. Kay isn’t necessarily evil on Stranger Things 5, though she isn’t a good person either.
-We’ll call her an antagonist.
+At first, we saw Dr. Kay as a Machiavellian character on Stranger Things, one who wanted to save people and stop the Upside Down, but didn’t care what it took to do it.
+After Stranger Things 5, Volume 2 though, we’re pretty sure Linda Hamilton’s Dr. Kay is evil of the worst kind.

 What Is Dr. Kay Doing in Hawkins?